davy7125/polyphone/en/manual/soundfont-editor/tools/instrument-tools.md

 To work, this tool relies on all samples associated to the selected instrument, the range defined for each sample and the corresponding attenuation.
-Samples have to be tuned regardless the definition of the instrument (via the [sample editor](manual/soundfont-editor/editing-pages/sample-editor.md)), and the root key specified must not take into account membership in a stop (no transposition if the sound is a principal 4' for example).
+Samples have to be tuned regardless the definition of the instrument (via the [sample editor][s-editor]), and the root key specified must not take into account membership in a stop (no transposition if the sound is a principal 4' for example).

 An option allows the automatic loop of created samples, another sets the creation interval of samples.
 Finally, it is possible to choose the type of the created sounds: mono or stereo.